HimaSagar12/Graphrag/HOW_TO_USE.md

 ## Running the Streamlit Web UI

-This project also includes a Streamlit web interface for visualizing code from Git repositories.
+This project also includes a Streamlit web interface for visualizing the local codebase.

 1.  **Install dependencies:**